WGBH/stock-sales-2/app/views/collections/frontline.md

 ## Long
 Featuring in-depth investigative journalism, *Frontline*'s coverage of issues has earned it multiple Emmys since it was first broadcast on WGBH in 1983.
-The companion website contains extensive interviews, teacher resources, video and additional material related to the broadcast subjects.  *Frontline* also recently launched an extensive Youtube Channel with short form videos.
+Frontline has shot footage all over the world, much of which is available for licensing.
+In addition, the companion website contains extensive interviews, teacher resources, video and additional material related to the broadcast subjects.  *Frontline* also recently launched an extensive Youtube Channel with short form videos.
 From 2002-2010, *Frontline* produced